 G. Calling for vote.
-Once the presiding officer calls for a vote, no member shall be permitted to explain the member's vote.
+Once the presiding officer calls for a vote, no member [shall be] is permitted to explain the member's vote[.] or vote "with reservations."

 H. Simple majority for recommendations.
 A committee recommendation on any matter shall be made by a simple-majority vote of all of the voting members of the committee, even if Council action on the matter ultimately requires a super-majority vote.